 The sights are on every list of see before you die… Cairo’s pyramids, the fantastic temples, tombs and monuments of Luxor and Abu Simbel and the endless desert bisected by the lush length of the Egypt’s Nile River.

 Cairo is chaotic and grubby but offers magnificent buildings, a thousand years of drama, the Egyptian Museum and the world’s best bazaar.

 The people too are friendly and hospitable if you get a chance relax with them, the sky is almost always azure, the scuba and snorkelling in the Red Sea are world class and Egypt tours are inexpensive if you choose.
 This is North Africa at its very best.

-Best time to go to Egypt: October – May for main sights, and April-November for dive places.
+October – May for main sights, and April-November for dive places.

 Worst seasons: Christmas in Egypt and Easter school holidays are hugely overpriced and overcrowded while June-September is massively hot, especially around Luxor and Aswan; expect 35C-45C+/ 95F-113F+.